 Note: Both vintage and replica pedestals are available

-The closed and smooth flywheel puts a gearing system located under the base into action and causes the motion both of the blade, by means of a chain, and of the shifting cart, by means of two connecting rods.
+Like in the previous models, the machine has the flower patterned flywheel that put a gearing into action located under the base.
+It drives both the blade, by means of a chain, and the shifting cart, by means of two connecting rods.

-The slice adjustment clock is fixed on the base of the machine and puts a bill shaped lever into action and is on the same axis of the cog-wheel located on the cart, that puts the endless screw into action where is inserted the telescopic staging supporting the comb.
-The staging is hitched to the vice and produces the slicing movement.
-A crank connected to the cog-wheel, moved by hand on the right or left, shifts the vice consequently as you like.
+The slice adjustment clock is fixed on the base of the machine and puts a bill shaped lever into action, that is placed on the cog-wheel shaft located on the cart.
+This one then puts the endless screw into action where the vice comb is inserted that generates the slicing movement.

 The manifesto of our Berkel restoration

 We do ensure maximum fidelity to the historical period of reference: here’s why we apply the oven painting without the use of transparent paint, as originally done in all Berkel models.We use the original copal paint brands of the time.

 In the same philosophy we carry out decorations by hand without the use of an airbrush and issue the “Certificate of Authenticity”, guaranteeing excellent operation for 5 years after delivery.